 College

-Samuel studied business administration at the University of Central Florida and was member of the UCF Knights football team.
+Samuel studied business administration at the University of Central Florida and was a member of the UCF Knights football team.

-He finished his college career with 127 tackles (102 solo, 25 assisted), eight interceptions, and school-record 38 pass deflections (the previous record was 34 deflections).
+He finished his college career with 127 tackles (102 solo, 25 assisted), eight interceptions, and a school-record 38 pass deflections (the previous record was 34 deflections).